Torrensville, South Australia: History

-Like most suburbs on the Adelaide Plains, Torrensville is situated on Kaurna land.

 According to the Australian Dictionary of Biography, the suburb was named after Robert Torrens senior, who was chairman of the South Australian Colonisation Commission, which was responsible for setting up and running the colony in its early years.

 New Thebarton Post Office opened on 1 November 1879 and was renamed Torrensville in 1909.
 Torrensville was part of the then largely rural District of West Torrens until 1883, when the residents of the more urban suburbs of Thebarton, Mile End and Torrensville successfully petitioned to become the Corporation of the Town of Thebarton.
 In 1997 the Town of Thebarton re-amalgamated with the City of West Torrens.

 The Star Theatre, at 107 Henley Beach Road, was one of the earliest picture theatres in Dan Clifford's cinema chain, opening in March 1916.
 It was renamed the Plaza Theatre in 1937, but still operated under Clifford's Star banner, and continued to operate as a cinema until at least 1957.
 As of 2022 it is operating as the Mile End Office Furniture store.